FREAKS (1932) Reviews and overview

 tumblr_m5ec0bmhss1qzwbl1o3_500

-Freaks is a 1932 American Pre-Code horror film about sideshow performers, directed and produced by Tod Browning and released by Metro-Goldwyn-Mayer, with a cast mostly composed of actual carnival (funfair) performers.
 The film was based on Tod Robbins’ 1923 short story “Spurs”.
 Director Browning took the exceptional step of casting real people with deformities as the eponymous sideshow “freaks,” rather than using costumes and make-up.

 freaks-lc

 The central story is of a self-serving trapeze artist named Cleopatra (Olga Baclanova), who seduces and eventually marries a sideshow midget, Hans (Harry Earles), after learning of his large inheritance.
-At their wedding reception, the other “freaks” resolve that they will accept Cleopatra in spite of her being a “normal” outsider, and hold an initiation ceremony, wherein they pass a massive goblet of wine around the table while chanting, “We accept her!
+At their wedding reception, the other “freaks” resolve that they will accept Cleopatra despite her being a “normal” outsider, and hold an initiation ceremony, wherein they pass a massive goblet of wine around the table while chanting, “We accept her!
 We accept her!
 One of us!
 One of us!
-Gooble-gobble, gooble-gobble!”
+Gooble-gobble, gobble-gobble!”
 The ceremony frightens the drunken Cleopatra, who accidentally reveals that she has been having an affair with Hercules (Henry Victor), the strong man; she mocks the freaks, tosses the wine in their faces, and drives them away.
 Despite being humiliated, Hans remains with Cleopatra…

 Reviews: